Case of Yang Naiwu and Little Cabbage: Trial

 Three days after the death, Ge's body started to decompose with thin blood found from the mouth and nose.
 Ge's mother and his foster-mother both believed Ge was poisoned to death.
 Although Little Cabbage denied killing her husband, Madam Shen filed a lawsuit for the uncertain death in the early hours on 30 November.
 On the same day, magistrate of Yuhang Liu Xitong (劉錫彤), in office for a month,^{:82} was told by his friend Chen Hu (陳湖) of the troubled marriage and that Little Cabbage lived with Yang as rumours suggested.
 The neighbours concluded that it is likely the disloyal wife killed Ge.
 Liu ordered an autopsy later that noon.
 Coroner Shen Xiang (沈詳) misidentified the thin blood as serious bleeding from seven openings (i.e., nostrils, mouth, ear canals, and nasolacrimal ducts) and the gray nails as abnormality in the corpse.
 He also forgot to wipe the needle and concluded wrongly that the black remains on it was as a result of poison consumption, which was in fact from the decayed body.
 (Note: In Collected Cases of Injustice Rectified, arsenic poisoning would result in black spots across the body and on the fingernails.
 Bones in dead body would also turn black even after long period of decaying.)
 Shen believed Ge died after having opium that made his body flaccid.
 Doorkeeper of Liu's house Shen Caicun (沈彩泉) contradicted Shen and said Ge died of arsenic by the look of bubbles in the stomach, adding that opium is normally for suicidal use only.
 In the end the postmortem report played ambiguous and stated the death by poisons without specifying any.

 Madam Ge was brought before the magistrate and repeated her innocence until she was tortured.
 Knowing that the drug test was unquestionable, she was forced to fabricate her adultery with Yang and that she gave Yang arsenic on 24 November to murder Ge.
 Yang denied the testimony when summoned for cross-examination.
+As a juren, Yang was exempt from torture.
 Liu decided the evidence was strong and, on the next day, wrote to the imperial court to strip Yang of his juren's status, which was approved by Tongzhi Emperor on 9 December.
 The emperor also ordered the case to be tried in the provincial capital of Hangzhou.
 Meanwhile, Yang's relatives dissented the verdict on the grounds that Yang was at his wife's house on 24 November.
 Mrs. Ge chose not to reveal the truth, fearing the repercussions, and Yang remained defiance.